 Online renowned publications such as Design Taxi, Bored Panda, It’s Nice That, Eye Magazine, Fubiz are a few to mention when it comes to featuring graphic designers and their works.
 Nevertheless, the weightage of exposure that women graphic designers get from these websites is hard to estimate.

 Thus, exclusive online podiums have been developed to only bring women designers into limelight.
-The list includes Graphic Design Women which displays a visual collection of the works of talented female typographers, poster designers, brand identity developers, and photographers – from the famous ones to those who deserve recognition but only a few know about them.
+The list includes Women of Graphic Design which displays a visual collection of the works of talented female typographers, poster designers, brand identity developers, and photographers – from the famous ones to those who deserve recognition but only a few know about them.